Skip to content

 curl -sSL https://raw.githubusercontent.com/hojmark/drift/refs/heads/main/install.sh | bash

-ℹ️ What does this script do?
+ℹ️ What does the script do?

 It fetches the latest version and puts the drift binary into /usr/local/bin.
 If Drift is already installed, it will be updated to the latest version.
 For more info see Installation Options - Script, or view the source code.